- The Krewe of Bacchus parade will start at the intersection of Tchoupitoulas Street and Napoleon Avenue in New Orleans.

 Bacchus is the most innovative and imitated krewe this century.
 Owen "Pip" Brennan Jr. and a group of 13 friends decided to form Bacchus in 1968 to put spark back into the celebration of Mardi Gras.

 The krewe's large signature floats, Rendezvous supper dance with Las Vegas-type entertainment, and national celebrity monarchs are just a few of the tradition-breaking moves that set the Krewe of Bacchus apart.

 Bacchus, the Greek god of wine, has been portrayed by celebrities including Raymond Burr, Bob Hope, Dom DeLuise, Charlton Heston, William Shatner and Kirk Douglas, and Dick Clark.

-In 2014, the Krewe of Bacchus will be lead by celebrity ruler Hugh Laurie of the television show House.
+In 2014, the Krewe of Bacchus was lead by celebrity ruler Hugh Laurie of the television show House.